 Any additional gain or loss when the employee sells the stock is taxed as capital gain or loss.

 On the upside, as mentioned above, non-qualified plans offer more flexibility in terms of plan design.
 That can mean, for example, allowing matching shares and offering a larger discount.
 Even so, because the tax on the discount is due upon purchase, this can discourage employee participation.

 Which one is best?

-However, qualified plans are almost always more attractive to employees because the tax isn’t due when they purchase their stock.
+From the employee perspective, an ESPP can generate substantial returns, which, it goes without saying, will always be attractive.
+However, qualified plans almost always generate more interest among employees because the tax isn’t due when they purchase their stock.

 As mentioned above, a non-qualified plan offer more flexibility, but the relatively less friendly tax regime can make it a harder sell among employees on day one.

 If you’ve been curious about all the benefits of ESPPs or employee ownership – or you want to understand how they can help your company specifically, contact Global Shares today.
 Our experts will walk you through the entire process, and see which plan is best for you.